kadomoto/picture-to-gds/README.md

 Python script to convert image files to GDSII files

 ## Getting Started
 This is a simple script for generating GDSII layout files from image files.
+The files should have the extensions jpeg, jpg, png, pbm, pgm, or bmp.

 ### Prerequisites
 ```